2021-10-27

 People in the process of filling out your donation form are already primed to become supporters of your organization.
 They’ve heard your message and decided that your mission is important enough to support you financially.
 Asking them to subscribe to your newsletter or mailing list is a relatively small request compared to their donation, so chances are, they’ll go for it.

-Keela forms make it easy to add a subscribe option to your donation page to capture emails.
+Keela donation forms make it easy to add a subscribe option to your donation page to capture emails.
 Then, everything is synced neatly in that contact’s profile; donations, communications preferences, and more.

 Pro Tip: Keep the option subtle to avoid distracting them from completing the donation, but visible and simple enough to make it obvious and easy.